Several of my students have asked me for a “Breakup meditation” to get over someone.

 Now, close your eyes and focus on breathing.

-2: Put your hands in Hakini mudra, the best mudra for breakups
+2: [Optional] Put your hands in Hakini mudra, the best mudra for breakups

-For our meditation for breakups, we want to use Hakini mudra (hand position), which is the best mudra for breakups.
+For our meditation for breakups, we want to use Hakini mudra (hand position).

-To do this, simply rest the tips of each of your fingers against the tip of the opposite finger.
+To do this, simply rest the tips of each of your fingers against the tip of the same finger on the opposite hand.

 Now hold your hands in front of you, like you’re doing prayer position but with the fingers spread a little.

 This is the best breakup mudra.
-It fosters positive emotions and feelings of wellbeing, which are essential for overcoming the pain of breaking up with someone you love.
+It cultivates positive emotions and feelings of wellbeing, which are essential for overcoming the pain of breaking up with someone you love.

 3: Reconnect with the moment by breathing mindfully